 The primary benefits of a supply alliance include:

-- Lower Total Costs: Synergies can be created in alliances that cannot happen in transactional or even collaborative relationship.
-The synergies results in reduction of direct and indirect cost associated with labor, machinery, materials, and overhead.
+- Lower Total Costs: Synergies can be created in alliances that cannot happen in transactional or even collaborative relationships.
+The synergies result in a reduction of direct and indirect cost associated with labor, machinery, materials, and overhead.

-- Reduced Time to Market: Reducing the time to design, develop, and distributed products and services is a key driver that leads to improved market share and better profit margins.
+- Reduced Time to Market: Reducing the time to design, develop, and distribute products and services is a key driver that leads to improved market share and better profit margins.

 - Improve Quality: The use of both the design of experiments and supplier certification is the norm with supply alliances.
 These two activities design and manufacturing quality in rather than inspecting for errors.
 The result is improved quality at a lower level of cost.

-- Improve Technology Flow from Suppliers: Openness and institutional trust enhance an inflow of technology from alliances partners that leads to many successful new products.
+- Improve Technology Flow from Suppliers: Openness and institutional trust enhance an inflow of technology from alliance partners that leads to many successful new products.

 - Improved Continuity of Supply: Alliances customers are the group least likely to experiences supply disruption.